28 January 2010 - Case #167

 Discussion:

 Extraabdominal fibromatosis or desmoid tumor is a rare, slow growing soft tissue neoplasm, usually occurring in young adults, that has been described in several organs and body sites.
 In up to 65% of cases, there is a history of surgery near the mass.
-In this case, the patient had three prior local surgical resections.
+In this case, the patient had 3 prior local surgical resections.

 Histologically, early lesions show a cellular fibroblastic proliferation that decreases over time, with later tumors showing a predominance of collagen and more mature fibroblasts.
 Most tumors are centrally hypocellular surrounded by a peripheral, more cellular zone.

 There are only limited reports of aspiration biopsy cytology for these tumors.
-The samples are often of low cellularity, but may be moderately cellular depending on the age and proliferative phase of the lesion.
+The samples are often of low cellularity but may be moderately cellular depending on the age and proliferative phase of the lesion.
 They display a uniform appearance of fibroblastic / myofibroblastic spindle or polygonal bland tumor cells.
 There is moderate cytoplasm which is delicate, wispy and basophilic.
-The nuclei are elongated, bipolar or naked, and uniformly bland with fine, evenly distributed chromatin and no distinct nucleoli.
+The nuclei are elongated, bipolar or naked and uniformly bland with fine, evenly distributed chromatin and no distinct nucleoli.
 The tumor cells may be present as single, loose clusters or in small tissue fragments imparting a vague fascicular pattern.
 Fragments of dense collagenized stroma or matrix can also be seen.

-In this case, the FNA biopsy was moderately cellular with syncytia in three dimensions, and occasional loose clusters or singly dispersed cells.
+In this case, the FNA biopsy was moderately cellular with syncytia in three dimensions and occasional loose clusters or singly dispersed cells.
 Cells were bland and spindled without mitosis, nuclear pleomorphism or atypia.
 A few fragments of collagenized or myxoid tissue were noted.
 The background appeared clean, without hemorrhage or tumor necrosis.

 Desmoid tumor must be distinguished from other spindle cell tumors, particularly those with metastatic potential.
 In general, the differential diagnosis is broad and includes several fibroblastic / myofibroblastic lesions, such as nodular fasciitis, hypertrophic scar tissue, solitary fibrous tumor, leiomyoma / myofibroma, schwannoma and low grade fibrosarcoma.
 The latter is difficult to differentiate from desmoid tumor because both have bland cytologic features.
 However, low grade sarcomas display more cellularity, atypia and mitotic figures.
-Nodular fasciitis is usually more cellular, with a predominance of loose clusters (like tissue culture), single cells and myxoid tissue fragments, cellular atypia, and an inflammatory background.
+Nodular fasciitis is usually more cellular, with a predominance of loose clusters (like tissue culture), single cells and myxoid tissue fragments, cellular atypia and an inflammatory background.
 Leiomyoma has blunted, not spindled bipolar cells.
 Schwannoma and neurofibroma typically have slender cells and wavy nuclei with pointed ends.
 Aspirates of stromal tissue repair are less cellular, with much more inflammation and reactive cellular atypia.
 An erroneous diagnosis on aspiration cytology is usually due to paucicellular specimens.

-Due to the infiltrative pattern of desmoid tumors, surgical resection is commonly incomplete, and recurrence rates can be as high as 30%.
+Due to the infiltrative pattern of desmoid tumors, surgical resection is commonly incomplete and recurrence rates can be as high as 30%.
 Conservative treatment is suggested, as the tumors often stop growing if they are not resected (Acta Orthop Scand 2003;74:455).
 Desmoid tumors do not metastasize.

-Additional references: Cancer 2007;111:166
+Reference: Cancer 2007;111:166